scionproto/scion/doc/DRKeyInfra.md

 the begin and end of the validity period of the corresponding key.
 These values are determined by the AS that issues the key.
 The beginning of an epoch must not overlap with the end of the previous epoch, as otherwise multiple DRKeys need to be checked for verification.
+Additionally, a packet that is authenticated using DRKey should contain a timestamp to avoid clock drift issues.

 First-level keys of frequently contacted ASes are prefetched such that second-level keys can be instantaneously derived.
 In case a certificate server